jnjahncke/o-index/README.md

 2) Manuscript table: This table will include the catagory scores and an O-score for each paper an author has published, along with the papers PMID and year of publication

-3) Change in O-index over time: A plot of the O-index for given years of publications is shown for an author to see the change in their O-index across years.
+3) Change in O-score over time: A plot of the O-index for given years of publications is shown for an author to see the change in their O-index across years.

 ## Future Directions: